 Rabin (2002) draws support for his model from evidence that investors tend to under-react to a firm's financial prospects in the short term and to over-react in the long term.
 Empirically, stock prices tend to auto-correlate positively in the short term (a period of months), which can be interpreted to mean that investors insufficiently react to good or bad news.
 This is a form of positive recency, to the extent that it reflects a willingness to bet that recent trends in stock price will continue - for example, that a firm with a low stock price will continue to have a low stock price, despite a recent money-making breakthrough.
 On the other hand, stock prices tend to auto-correlate negatively in the medium term (a three- to five-year horizon), suggesting, for example, that such breakthroughs are factored only belatedly into investor decisions.
 This is a form of negative recency, to the extent that it reflects a willingness to accept that less recent trends in stock price may now reverse themselves.
-Qualitatively, then, there appears to be a mapping from Rabin's analysis of investor data, couched in terms of his urn model, and our U-shaped curve (positive recency, then negative recency), which we explain in terms of memory processes.
+Qualitatively, then, there appears to be a mapping from Rabin's analysis of investor data, couched in terms of his urn model, to our U-shaped curve, which we explain in terms of memory processes.
+Of course, investor behavior unfolds over much longer time spans than the sequential decision used in the present study, so the underlying memory dynamics may change (Anderson, Fincham, & Douglass, 1999), and may in fact make different predictions about how decisions makers respond to streaks.

-As a model, the law of small numbers by itself is problematic in that it can equally well explain positive and negative recency, and thus has no predictive power (Burns & Corpus, in press).
+As a model, the law of small numbers by itself is problematic in that it can equally well explain positive and negative recency, as we outlined above, and thus has no predictive power (Burns & Corpus, 2004).
 Similarly, it seems unlikely that people really think in terms of "urns" (Rabin, 2002), although this is a representational hypothesis that remains to be tested.
 In our model we have tried to explain the U-shaped curve in terms of basic cognitive processes, linked ultimately to memory.
 A mapping could be made between urn size and memory capacity, and from different types of Bayesian updating to different reactions to different recall events.
 Thus, our model can be viewed as putting cognitive processing flesh on previous verbal theories.
 Whether its memory processes and simple decision rules generalize to account for use of recency biases in other decision-making tasks, and across longer time spans, are important questions for future research.